-On a whole, efforts to estimate R(t) and $\Delta R(t)$ values wherever possible are valuable to the understanding of both modern and past carbon cycle, and the reconstruction of climate and environmental changes based on sedimentary archives.
+The estimation of R(t) and $\Delta R(t)$ values, wherever possible, is conducive to understanding modern and past carbon cycles and the reconstruction of climate and environmental changes based on sedimentary archives.

 Pre-bomb R(t) and $\Delta R(t)$ values for coastal West Africa are very sparse.
-According to the Marine Reservoir Correction Database (Reimer and Reimer, 2001; http://calib.org/marine/; last seen 15/11/2022), from Oran on the Mediterranean coast of

-60 Algeria (Siani et al., 2000) to Hondelkip Bay on the Atlantic coast of South Africa (Dewar et al., 2012), only a few marine reservoir ages from Mauritania and Senegal were reported (Ndeye, 2008) (Fig. 1).
-For Mauritania, collection sites were Nouadhibou (formerly Port-Étienne, 2 samples), the area of the Cape Timiris - El Mamghar (3 samples).
+According to the Marine Reservoir Correction Database (Reimer and Reimer, 2001; http://calib.org/ marine/; last access: 15 November 2022), from Oran on the Mediterranean coast of Algeria (Siani et al., 2000) to Hondelkip Bay on the Atlantic coast of South Africa (Dewar et al., 2012), only a few marine reservoir ages from Mauritania and Senegal were reported (Ndeye, 2008) (Fig. 1).
+For Mauritania, the collection sites were Nouadhibou (formerly Port-Étienne, two samples), and the area of Cape Timiris-El Mamghar (three samples).
 Two samples were collected from an unknown location from coastal Mauritania.
-For Senegal, collection sites were restricted to the Dakar area (Almadies, Dakar harbour, Gorée Island and Rufisque; 5 samples).
-Thirteen additional samples were from unknown locations
+For Senegal, collection sites were restricted to the Dakar area (Almadies, Dakar harbour, Gorée Island, and Rufisque; five samples).